 - The Prudence Inheritance Bond Capital Fund, which is linked to the Whole of Life Plan.

 - The Prudence Inheritance Bond Income Fund, which is linked to the endowment Plan.

 More information on this can be found in your Key Features Document.

 For more information on the trusts used within this Bond and their tax treatment please see your Customer Guide we've included with your illustration pack or speak to your financial adviser.

 Whole of Life Plan

 No, this plan has been gifted into trust, which will only pay out on your death.

-Yes, please see your Key Features for further information.
+Yes, please see your Key Features Document for more information.

 We will send you an annual statement.
-You can also get an up to date valuation by calling our Customer Services Department.
+You can also get an up to date valuation by contacting us using the number below.

 If you’re thinking of making any changes to, or paying more money into your plan we think it’s really important that you speak to a financial adviser.
 An adviser can help you understand if making changes to your plan is right for you and fits with your aims and circumstances, which might have changed since you first took your plan out.
 Using an adviser means they are responsible for the advice they give you and you will have protection from the Financial Ombudsman Service.